victorodgs/gorila-front-test/README.md

     npm start

-The application will be listen in `http://localhost:3001`
+The application will be listening in `http://localhost:3001`

 **IMPORTANT**
 both applications need to be running to get everything working fine.